Multi-junction solar cell: Structure

 Many MJ photovoltaic cells use III–V semiconductor materials.
 GaAsSb-based heterojunction tunnel diodes, instead of conventional InGaP highly doped tunnel diodes described above, have a lower tunneling distance.
 Indeed, in the heterostructure formed by GaAsSb and InGaAs, the valence band of GaAsSb is higher than the valence band of the adjoining p-doped layer.
 Consequently, the tunneling distance dtunnel is reduced and so the tunneling current, which exponentially depends on dtunnel, is increased.
 Hence, the voltage is lower than that of the InGaP tunnel junction.

 GaAsSb heterojunction tunnel diodes offer other advantages.
 The same current can be achieved by using a lower doping.
 Secondly, because the lattice constant is larger for GaAsSb than Ge, one can use a wider range of materials for the bottom cell because more materials are lattice-matched to GaAsSb than to Ge.

 Chemical components can be added to some layers.
 Adding about one percent of Indium in each layer better matches lattice constants of the different layers.
 Without it, there is about 0.08 percent of mismatching between layers, which inhibits performance.
 Adding aluminium to the top cell increases its band gap to 1.96 eV, covering a larger part of the solar spectrum and obtain a higher open-circuit voltage VOC.

 The theoretical efficiency of MJ solar cells is 86.8% for an infinite number of pn junctions, implying that more junctions increase efficiency.
 The maximum theoretical efficiency is 37, 50, 56, 72% for 1, 2, 3, 36 additional pn junctions, respectively, with the number of junctions increasing exponentially to achieve equal efficiency increments.
 The exponential relationship implies that as the cell approaches the limit of efficiency, the increase cost and complexity grow rapidly.
 Decreasing the thickness of the top cell increases the transmission coefficient T.

 An InGaP hetero-layer between the p-Ge layer and the InGaAs layer can be added in order to create automatically the n-Ge layer by scattering during MOCVD growth and increase significantly the quantum efficiency QE(λ) of the bottom cell.
 InGaP is advantageous because of its high scattering coefficient and low solubility in Ge.

-Currently, there are several commercial (nonperovskite) multi-junction technologies including tandems and triple- and quadruple-junction modules that typically use III–V semiconductors, with promising power conversion efficiency that rival and even outperform the benchmark silicon solar cells.
+Currently, there are several commercial (non-Perovskite) multi-junction technologies including tandems and triple- and quadruple-junction modules that typically use III–V semiconductors, with promising power conversion efficiency that rival and even outperform the benchmark silicon solar cells.